Quick note before we begin. By smart we mean the adjective, not the car brand. That would be Smart Smart cars on blockchains. Maybe next time.

 Distributed Ledger Technology is set to amplify the already huge expectations we have for the self-driven, autonomously navigated, drink-and-driverless world of tomorrow, making the once human interactions between vehicles* and their environments seamless and instantly available to the constantly communicating fleet of spaceships.

 There are times when you feel you can almost reach out and touch the future.
 When ideas discussed and debated for decades begin to take shape before your eyes.
 When science-fiction blends with and becomes real life.

-Paving the way for DLT’s application in autonomous vehicles is its application in their predecessor, smart cars.
+Paving the way for blockchain’s application in autonomous vehicles is its application in their predecessor, smart cars.
 The face of motoring is being altered by a diverse array of emerging technologies.
 Blockchain is joining the likes of the Internet, AI/ML and Robotics in powering the future of transportation by pushing the boundaries in terms of versatility, cost-reduction and autonomy, while introducing unparalleled levels of transparency, trust and security.